 I’m a principal research scientist at the National Oceanography Centre and honorary professor in Ocean and Earth Sciences at the University of Southampton.
-I lead the Marine Biogeochemistry group, and have an active personal research group in global biogeochemical oceanography.
+I lead the Marine Biogeochemistry group, and lead an active research group.
 I have particular research interests in understanding the variability and climate change effects on phytoplankton populations and subsequent impacts on the biological carbon pump.
 My research exploits autonomous vehicles, satellite and in situ data, as well as output from biogeochemical models.
 In 2012, I received the EGU Award for Outstanding Young Scientist for my ‘fundamental contribution to the study of marine ecosystems’.
 In 2016 I was awarded a highly competitive European Research Council Consolidator grant.
 In 2018, I was awarded the Challenger Society fellowship in Biological Oceanography and in 2024, I was awarded the European Geophysical Union’s Fridtjof Nansen Medal.